 Take a deeper look at the buyer's journey and consider the actions of the buyer at each stage.
 At the awareness stage, you need to frame the reader's problem, opening up that shared frame of reference and building trust that you can understand their pain points.
 Next, you need to shift the problem so they can see a way forward.
 Technical jargon is likely to turn someone off and make the content harder to digest.
 It's far better to leave the technicalities to decision stage content and stick to your customer-centric strategy.

-For B2B success, the power of storytelling is invaluable when it comes to delivering successful B2B campaigns.
+The power of storytelling is invaluable when it comes to delivering successful B2B campaigns.
 It’s important to take your reader on a journey from the moment they arrive at your homepage.